TokaKhaled4/Cinema_Website/README.md

 ## Getting Started

-To view the website, simply open the `https://tokakhaled4.github.io/Cinema_Website/` file in a web browser.
+To view the website, simply open `https://tokakhaled4.github.io/Cinema_Website/` in a web browser.

 ---